GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 --------------------------

-For annotation labels or text strings plotted with :doc:`pstext`, GMT provides several escape sequences that allow the user to temporarily switch to the symbol font, turn on sub- or superscript, etc., within words.
+For annotation labels or text strings plotted with :doc:`text`, GMT provides several escape sequences that allow the user to temporarily switch to the symbol font, turn on sub- or superscript, etc., within words.
 These conditions are toggled on/off by the escape sequence @\ **x**, where **x** can be one